jesterKing/brickoku/README.md

-Brickodu
+Brickoku
 ========

-This is code related to the Brickodu game, an orginal puzzle game developed by Nathan Letwory.
+This is code related to the Brickoku game, an orginal puzzle game developed by Nathan Letwory.

 The game is to build a brick model based on 10 numbers.
 The numbers encode each